- Home

 Use

-loops to repeat actions over sequences (like strings or lists).Use
+forloops to repeat actions over sequences (like strings or lists).Use